pragmatrix/CrossUI/README.md

 The WPF Testrunner should now show some drawings.
 These drawings are test results of the tests in CrossUI.Tests.DrawingContext.dll.

-* For trying out the instant feedback, open a source file in the project CrossUI.Tests.DrawingContext and change the code that produces the test results.
+* For trying the instant feedback, open a source file in the project CrossUI.Tests.DrawingContext and change the code that produces the test results.
 If you got .NET Demon installed, changes should appear as you type.

+### ... and how to draw to Bitmaps in your Code

+* Reference CrossUI.Portable from your project.
+* Reference one of the Backends (for example CrossUI.SharpDX).

+	using (var backend = new DrawingBackend())
+	using (var surface = backend.CreateBitmapDrawingSurface(Width, Height))
+	{
+		using (var target = surface.BeginDraw())
+		{
+			// draw here against target
+		}

+		// Returns the alpha-premultiplied (ARGB) bitmap.
+		var bitmap = surface.ExtractRawBitmap();
+	}

 ## Roadmap

 * Complete the drawing API
-	* Implement paths and geometry combiners
+	* Add bitmap loading and drawing
 * Port the Drawing Backend to more platforms
 	* Android via MonoDroid
 	* iOS via MonoTouch
 	* Mac OS X via MonoMac
 	* ?
 GDI via System.Drawing
 	* ?
 [Cairo](http://cairographics.org/) via [Mono.Cairo](http://www.mono-project.com/Mono.Cairo)
 	* ?
-WPF, WinRT Shapes
+XAML
 	* ?
 SVG
 	* ?
 [CrossGraphics](https://github.com/praeclarum/CrossGraphics)
 * Implement visual diffs